 - Asian Studies

-- East European and Eurasian Studies
+- Eurasian, Russian and East European and Eurasian Studies

 - Gender, Peace & Security – see promotional video!

-- Refugees and Humanitarian Studies
+- Refugees, Migration, and Humanitarian Emergencies

 The coursework for these certificates also count toward a student’s progress in the CR Program; however, students are responsible for tracking their own progress toward certificate completion.